 Great Bear Resources has 100% royalty-free interest in the Dixie Project which consists of 9,140 hecatares of contiguous claims that extend over 22 kilometres.
-In the last two years, there have been multiple high-grade gold discoveries - the Dixie Limb, Hinge, Bear-Rimini, Yuma, Auro, Yauro, Viggo and Gap zones.
-The last six discovery areas are now considered one zone that is hosted by the LP Fault deformation zone, which overall is an 18km target that is continuously being explored by the company.
+In the last two years, there have been multiple high-grade gold discoveries - the Dixie Limb, Hinge, Bear-Rimini, Yuma, Auro, Yauro, Viggo, Gap and Arrow zones.
+The last seven discovery areas are now considered one zone that is hosted by the LP Fault deformation zone, which overall is an 18km target that is continuously being explored by the company.

 The Dixie project is a gold exploration and discovery project located only 25 kilometers southwest of Red Lake, Ontario.
 The reknown Red Lake gold district has produced approximately 30,000,000 oz gold from 29 gold mines historically.
 Dixie itself is a large high-grade gold system from surface, that is accessible year-round by highway and has access to major infrastructure.
 It is located only 15 minutes from the town of Red Lake and the entire project runs parallel to a highway and power lines, with natural gas lines and power running right through the project as well.

 The Dixie property hosts two principle styles of gold mineralization:

 - High-grade gold in quartz veins and silica-sulphide replacement zones (Dixie Limb and Hinge).
 Hosted by mafic volcanic rocks, and localized near regional-scale D2 fold axes.
 These mineralization styles are also typical of the significant mined deposits of the Red Lake district.